AlanLuu/lox-go/doc/file.md

     - If an element in `lines` is not a string, the string representation of that element is used as the string to write to the file
     - If the file is closed, is not open in write or append mode, or is open in binary mode, this method throws a runtime error
 - `file.writeNewLines(lines)`, which writes the elements of `lines` to the file with a newline character following each element, where `lines` is a list of strings, and returns the total number of bytes written as an integer
+    - On Windows, CRLF is used as the newline character
     - If an element in `lines` is not a string, the string representation of that element is used as the string to write to the file
     - If the file is closed, is not open in write or append mode, or is open in binary mode, this method throws a runtime error